-Police answering 4-year-old’s call confirm his toys are cool
+Police answer 4-year-old’s call, confirm toys are cool

 There’s a pause as the unidentified boy hesitantly says, “Hi,” and then “Police lady?”

-“Yes,” the dispatcher asks, switching to a friendlier, singsong tone.
+“Yes,” the dispatcher says, switching to a friendlier, singsong tone.
 “What’s going on?”

 “Um, can I tell you something?” the boy asks, and after being told he can, says “I’ve got some toys for you.”